jthomas/microservices_without_servers/code/weather_bot/README.md

 This demonstration creates a bot for Slack that can help notify users with weather forecasts.
 Users can ask the bot for the forecast for a specific location by sending a chat message.
 The bot can also be configured to send the forecast for a location at regular intervals, e.g. everyday at 8am.

 This bot needs to perform a few functions, e.g. convert addresses to locations, retrieve weather forecasts for locations and integrate with Slack.
-Rather than implementing the bot as a monolithic application, containing logic for all these features, I want to go deploy it as seperate services.
+Rather than implementing the bot as a monolithic application, containing logic for all these features, I want to go deploy it as separate services.

 Later on, we'll look at using a neat feature of the platform (sequences) to bind them together to create our bot with writing any code.